 Our employee stock-based compensation expense, which excludes DSU expense, varies each period, and includes mark-to-market adjustments for any awards we settle in cash and any plan amendments.
 The portion of our expense that relates to performance-based compensation generally varies depending on our level of achievement of pre-determined performance goals and financial targets.
-See the table in the section captioned "Non-IFRS Measures" below for the respective amounts of employee stock-based compensation expense recorded in each of cost of sales and SG&A for the first quarter of 2016 and 2015.
+See the table in the section captioned "Non-IFRS Measures" below for the respective amounts of employee stock-based compensation expense recorded in each of cost of sales and SG&A for the second quarter and first half of 2016 and 2015.

-Three months ended March 3 1

-2015 2016

-Employee stock-based compensation (in millions) 11.5 \$ ) .4
+Three months s ended June 30 Six months e nded June 30 2015 2016 2015 2016 Employee stock-based compensation (in millions)\$ 7.1 \$ 6.8 \$ 18.6 \$ 16.2

-Compared to the first quarter of 2015, our employee stock-based compensation expense for the first quarter of 2016 decreased by \$2.1 million, primarily due to lower amounts recorded in the first quarter of 2016 in connection with the accelerated recognition of stock-based compensation expense for employees eligible for retirement.
+Compared to the same period in 2015, our employee stock-based compensation expense was relatively flat for the second quarter of 2016.
+Compared to the first half of 2015, our employee stock-based compensation expense for the first half of 2016 decreased by \$2.4 million, primarily due to lower amounts recorded in the first half of 2016 in connection with the accelerated recognition of stock-based compensation expense for employees eligible for retirement.